tmopencell/diycomputer/README.md

 **Navigation**
 Getting to grips with the basics of coding starts with a little navigation.
 Once you open your terminal you will be in the "_home directory_".
 This just means that you are in your main folder.
 All your files live here, things like your programs, documents etc.

-`sudo` is the master command.
+1. `sudo` is the master command.
 It grants you "_superuser priviledges_" meaning you can have "_root_" access when you use it.
 If this doesn't make sense right away don't worry, it will soon.

-`ls` means "_list current directory_".
+2. `ls` means "_list current directory_".
 When you type it it will print all the files and folders that are present in the folder you are currently in.

-`cd` means "_change directory_".
+3. `cd` means "_change directory_".
 If you type ls and you see a folder that you would like to enter then type `cd <insertfoldername>` and you will enter that folder.
 Tired of that folder?
 You can type `cd` and it brings you back to your home directory or `cd ..` to move up one directory.

-`mkdir` "_creates a new directory_" (or folder).
+4. `mkdir` "_creates a new directory_" (or folder).
 Say you decide you want to creat a new folder called "_myprojects_", you would just type `mkdir myprojects`.
 The type `ls` and you will see your new folder listed.
 You can then type `cd myprojects` and you will enter your new folder.

-`nano` "_a file editor_". `Nano` allows you to edit files or "_scripts_" and this is one of the ways you will create your first program.
+5. `nano` "_a file editor_". `Nano` allows you to edit files or "_scripts_" and this is one of the ways you will create your first program.
 Type `nano helloworld.sh` and you will be brough to a blank screen.
 Now type `echo "Hello World!"` and then type the **ctrl** and **x** button on your keyboard at the same time.
 It will ask "do you want to save (y/n)" and type **y** and **enter** (the return key).
 Now you are back to the command line! type `ls` and you should see your first program "_helloworld.sh" sitting there!
-If you then type `chmod +x helloworld.sh` you file will now be "_executible_" meaning  you can run it like any other program.
+If you then type `chmod +x helloworld.sh` you file will now be "_executable_" meaning  you can run it like any other program.
 Now type `./helloworld.sh` and you should see the statement `Hello World!` appear on your terminal!
 This sounds very simple but it is the routine wya to start when learning a new language or even just tring to make sure your code is running.
 Well done!

 ### Python
 Python is great.
 Everybody uses python and that means so much has already been tried.
 It makes it ideal for beginners and lazy copy/paste programmers.

 ### Git
 I hate git.
 I have never really understood it and I exclusively copy and paste the essential commands from the web.
 But you do need it for getting repositories from gihub and to keep your repositories up to date with your profile...

+This is the [intro](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) I would recommend.

 ### Real programming: copy, paste and debug.